WinsonTruong/3rdson/README.md

 # Models
-The modeling work and intermediate results can be found in the 'notebooks' folder where there are 4 Python notebooks
+The modeling work and intermediate results can be found in the 'notebooks' folder where there are 4 Python notebooks.
+Here's a quick overview of what I did:

+- Linear Probability Models
+- Logit Models
+- Instrumental Variables / 2-Stage Least Squares

+### What's my statistic?
+**The odds-ratio**.
+Why?
+The odds-ratio is simple to understand and can be used to compare the feature sets!

+# Results

+1. The odds of having more than two children increases by ~98% for every additional year Asian and Pacific Islander-identifying mothers age.
+2. Having more than two children decreases the probability of the mother returning to work by about 13% (sorry Mom?)
+3. Having more than two children decreases earnings much more for the mother than it does the father.

 # Further Work
 This folder contains a notebook that builds on findings in the original project scope by looking at earnings by state.